Pumpkin Pie Bars with Oatmeal Crust

 - Bake the crust: Press half of the crumble topping into a 8×8 baking pan lined with parchment paper.
 Bake at 350 for 15 minutes.

-- Prepare pumpkin pie filling: Whisk together granulated sugar, brown sugar and spices.
+- Prepare pumpkin filling: Whisk together granulated sugar, brown sugar and spices.
 Add the eggs, vanilla, pumpkin purée and evaporated milk.
 Mix until combined and smooth.

 Frequently Asked Questions

-How to store pumpkin pie bars: Store bars in an airtight container in the refrigerator for up to 5 days.
+Yes.
+Store bars in an airtight container in the refrigerator for up to 5 days.
 Serve cold or at room temperature.

-How to freeze pumpkin pie bars: Once the bars have cooled completely, place them (uncut) in the refrigerate to set.
+Yes.
+Once the bars have cooled completely, place them (uncut) in the refrigerate to set.
 Use parchment paper ends to pull the whole bar out of the pan.
 Wrap in plastic wrap and aluminum foil.
 Freeze for up to 3 months.
 Defrost in the refrigerator before bringing to room temperature, cutting and serving.

 Whether you’re in search of more pumpkin recipes or some seasonal dessert bar recipes, I have you covered.
 Check these out:

 Get the Recipe: Pumpkin Pie Bars

-- 1 1/4 cups (176 g) all-purpose flour
+- 1 ¼ cups (176 g) all-purpose flour

-- 1 1/4 cups (116 g) old fashioned rolled oats
+- 1 ¼ cups (116 g) old fashioned rolled oats

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 cup (100 g) granulated sugar
+- ½ cup (100 g) granulated sugar

-- 1/2 cup (105 g) packed light brown sugar
+- ½ cup (105 g) packed light brown sugar

-- 3/4 cup (170 g) unsalted butter, melted
+- ¾ cup (170 g) unsalted butter, melted and cooled

-- 1 teaspoon vanilla extract
+- 1 teaspoon pure vanilla extract

 Pumpkin Pie Filling

-- 1/4 cup (50 g) granulated sugar
+- ¼ cup (50 g) granulated sugar

-- 1/4 cup (55 g) packed light brown sugar
+- ¼ cup (55 g) packed light brown sugar

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

-- 1 large egg
+- 1 large egg, room temperature

-- 1 large egg yolk
+- 1 large egg yolk, room temperature

-- 1/2 tsp vanilla extract
+- ½ tsp vanilla extract

-- 1 1/4 cups (305 g) canned pumpkin purée
+- 1 ¼ cups (305 g) canned pumpkin purée, (not pumpkin pie filling)

-- 1/3 cup (85 ml) evaporated milk (or half and half)
+- ⅓ cup (85 ml) evaporated milk, (or half and half)

-- Meanwhile in a mixing bowl, whisk together 1/4 cup granulated sugar, 1/4 cup brown sugar, cinnamon, nutmeg, ginger, cloves and salt.
+- Meanwhile in a mixing bowl, whisk together 1/4 cup granulated sugar, 1/4 cup brown sugar, pumpkin pie spice and salt.
 Add in egg, egg yolk and vanilla, and stir until blended.
-Mix in pumpkin then milk.
-Pour mixture over baked crust (it’s okay if it is still warm).
-Return to oven to bake about 20 minutes longer.
+Mix in pumpkin, then evaporated milk.

+- Adjust oven rack to one level above (not the top level) and return the bars to oven to bake about 20 minutes longer.
 Bars are finished when the crumble top is golden and center only jiggles slightly.
 Allow to cool 1 hour at room temperature, then transfer to refrigerator to cool 1 hour longer.
 Cut into squares and serve.

 Recipe adapted from Cooking Classy.
-Photography by Our Salty Kitchen.